apolloeleven/qa-screenshot-comparator/README.md

 ## Requirements

-You need to have node version above 8
+You need to have node version above 8 and bellow 10

 ## Installation